Is Rick Warren Promoting

 peace through a majority of people practicing meditation.
 What surprise

-ranks and leave behind a solid, bible-based faith in Jesus Christ
+ranks and leave behind a solid, Bible-based faith in Jesus Christ

-and exchange it for their own spirituality.
+and exchange it for this new age/new spirituality.